timvandam/cn/doc/Application Layer.md

 connect to a Google CDN in the next city instead (where nobody is googling).
 So balancing load is also important when choosing which CDN node is ideal for a client.

-The techniques for using DNS for content distribution were pioneered by Amakai, starting in 1998.
-If you've ever used Steam you might have noticed that all of their [images](https://steamcommunity-a.akamaihd.net/economy/image/-9a81dlWLwJ2UUGcVs_nsVtzdOEdtWwKGZZLQHTxDZ7I56KU0Zwwo4NUX4oFJZEHLbXH5ApeO4YmlhxYQknCRvCo04DEVlxkKgpot621FAR17P7NdTRH-t26q4SZlvD7PYTQgXtu5cB1g_zMyoD0mlOx5UM5ZWClcYCUdgU3Z1rQ_FK-xezngZO46MzOziQ1vSMmtCmIyxfkgx5SLrs4SgJFJKs/360fx360f) are hosted using Amakai.
-Amakai was the first major CDN and became the industry leader, so no surprise that a platform with a lot of data transfer such as Steam uses their services.
+The techniques for using DNS for content distribution were pioneered by Akamai, starting in 1998.
+If you've ever used Steam you might have noticed that all of their [images](https://steamcommunity-a.akamaihd.net/economy/image/-9a81dlWLwJ2UUGcVs_nsVtzdOEdtWwKGZZLQHTxDZ7I56KU0Zwwo4NUX4oFJZEHLbXH5ApeO4YmlhxYQknCRvCo04DEVlxkKgpot621FAR17P7NdTRH-t26q4SZlvD7PYTQgXtu5cB1g_zMyoD0mlOx5UM5ZWClcYCUdgU3Z1rQ_FK-xezngZO46MzOziQ1vSMmtCmIyxfkgx5SLrs4SgJFJKs/360fx360f) are hosted using Akamai.
+Akamai was the first major CDN and became the industry leader, so no surprise that a platform with a lot of data transfer such as Steam uses their services.
 Since 1998 more companies have gotten into this business, so it's now a competitive industry with multiple providers.
-Most companies/websites that use CDNs hire firms like Amakai to handle it for them.
+Most companies/websites that use CDNs hire firms like Akamai to handle it for them.
 They give the firm their content, which they then push to CDN nodes.
 The owner then rewrites any of its web pages that link to the content (e.g. your <img> src is now the CDN node instead of your own web server).
-Since you usually hire firms like Amakai for your CDN needs, it's hard to serve dynamic content as it requires dedicated software.
+Since you usually hire firms like Akamai for your CDN needs, it's hard to serve dynamic content as it requires dedicated software.

 Another advantage for sites to use a shared CDN is that future traffic is hard to demand.
 Surges in demand - called